Dental Services

 If you have dental insurance have our staff assist you in making sure we take your plan to avoid any unexpected cost to you.

 Your initial appointment will last approximately one hour.
-Our dentist will perform a comprehensive exam, update any x-rays, perio charting, and intra oral photos for your records, which help in diagnosing tooth decay, periodontal problems, jaw problems and
+Our dentist will perform a comprehensive exam, update any x-rays, perio charting, and intra oral photos for your records, which help in diagnosing tooth decay, periodontal problems, jaw problems and any signs of oral cancer.

 We believe that good dental care begins with open communication, and we promise to speak candidly with you.
 Working together, we can achieve a true partnership with one common goal – keeping your teeth, gums and jaw joints healthy!